 - Transfer students are urged to visit the campus and meet with the transfer student coordinator to ensure a smooth transition of transfer credits.

-- Transfer credit more than 10 years old must be evaluated by the transfer student coordinator (if the course falls under the general education requirements or equivalent) or the department chair of the area offering the course for which the credit would be issued.
+- Transfer credit more than 10 years old must be evaluated by the transfer student coordinator (if the course falls under the general education requirements or equivalent) or the program chair of the area offering the course for which the credit would be issued.

 Transferring from Non-Accredited Schools